-Was There Serious Bodily Injury (SBI)
+Was There Serious Bodily Injury (Sbi)

-Being banged up and bruised in an accident with a long recovery time is different then permanent injuries.
+Being banged up and bruised in an accident with a long recovery time is different than permanent injuries.
 At first glance, injuries may appear to be very severe, only to heal as time passes.
 When injuries occur, all medical records must be thoroughly reviewed to see if the injuries rise to the level of SBI.
 Do the records indicate how permanent they are or if a person will not make a 100% recovery according to the doctor?
 Additionally, the injured person has a say in how permanent an injury is or is not.

 Was the Injury Due to the Intoxication

-Accidents happen all the time where no one had been drinking and people suffer serious bodily injury.
-The identical accident scenario can occur with one of the drivers being intoxicated.
+Accidents happen all the time when no one had been drinking and people suffer serious bodily injury.
+An identical accident scenario can occur with one of the drivers being intoxicated.
 The real issue revolves around how the police go about determining if the injury was a result of the driver’s intoxication.
 Part of this determination is who was factually at fault for the accident.
 The police routinely take the leap of faith that the driver who had been drinking only had the accident due to the alcohol consumption.
 As bad as an accident may be, we always have to investigate how the accident happened to determine who caused the accident and/or if it would have or could have happened regardless of any alcohol consumption.

-What is Normal For You
+What Is Normal for You

 We all respond to stress and pressure differently and being involved in an accident after drinking alcohol is no different.
-It is normal to feel scared and uncomfortable in this situation, and that alone could adversely affect how you respond to the police or perform on sobriety tests.
-This is not a normal situation to begin with, and the fear of the unknown can cause hesitation and apprehension.
+It is normal to feel scared and uncomfortable in this situation, and that alone could adversely affect how you respond to the police or perform sobriety tests.
+This is not a normal situation, to begin with, and the fear of the unknown can cause hesitation and apprehension.
 Additionally, what is normal for you might not be what is normal for me.
 You might handle the stress and pressure of this type of situation better than I would, and we both could be acting normal yet be acting differently.

 There are many issues surrounding sobriety testing that can affect how valid their results are, especially after being involved in an accident.
 Officers routinely testify that based upon their training and experience, the accident played no role in how the person performed on the sobriety tests.
 Many people who are injured tell the police they are fine for no other reason than that going to the hospital can be extremely expensive.
 The police are trained that sobriety tests only identify impairment which means after being involved in an accident, you must still perform the tests 100% perfectly in order for them not to be held against you.
 This means that any difficulty due to the accident or not being naturally coordinated will be taken as a sign of impairment.
 Any difficulty naturally caused by age, the weather, time of day, road surface, traffic, or just being freaked out will be taken as a sign of impairment.

-When it comes to sobriety testing, you need to understand that you are really being tested for your coordination abilities in an extremely stressful situation after an accident where you know someone is seriously injured and your future on the line.
+When it comes to sobriety testing, you need to understand that you are really being tested for your coordination abilities in an extremely stressful situation after an accident where you know someone is seriously injured and your future is on the line.
 It is this type of environment that can make perfection very difficult to obtain.

 When a blood test is completed, there will be a printout of your results indicating the amount of alcohol that was in your system.
 What the printout does not do is tell you whether the blood sample was obtained using medically accepted practices, how the blood was stored and transported, and whether the actual testing of the blood followed all necessary procedures and protocols.
 The number on the printout is just that, a number.
 We will investigate the entire process to determine how valid or reliable the results are so you are not adversely affected by an unreliable result.